liangzheng816/OfficeDocs-SharePoint/migration/spmt-create-task.md

 - **Username and password**.
 When you first open SPMT, you're prompted for your Microsoft 365 username and password.
 The credentials you provide must be to the migration *destination*.
 - **Proxy connections are not supported.** Using Proxy connections yields errors such as "SharePoint login fail" or "can't load document library".
-- If you've already signed in to the destination site while using SPMT, you won't be prompted again for the same site credentials.
+- If you're already signed in to the destination site while using SPMT, you aren't prompted again for the same site credentials.

 ## Site migration